-Choosing the right natural health remedies can be difficult and confusing, because there’s so many opposing viewpoints to be found it’s hard to know what really works.
+Choosing the right natural health remedies can be difficult and confusing because there are so many opposing viewpoints to be found it’s hard to know what really works.
 One of the reasons that we see so much conflicting information is because not everyone responds in the same manner; different approaches work for different people.
 There are several key factors to keep in mind when choosing which remedies are right for you.

-The first and most important point to note is that although natural health remedies are generally considered safe and and are preferred over prescription drugs in most cases, natural does not always means free of side-effects or complications.
-This is particularly true for anyone with a health condition, illness or disease.
+The first and most important point to note is that although natural health remedies are generally considered safe and are preferred over prescription drugs in most cases, natural does not always mean free of side effects or complications.
+This is particularly true for anyone with a health condition, illness, or disease.

 There are many different factors that can impact how someone will respond to a particular remedy.
 Things like the overall level of health, any health conditions that may exist, how well the liver and detoxification pathways are functioning, genetics, stress load, exposure to environmental toxins, autonomic nervous system function, immune system status, and other remedies or prescriptions that may be used in conjunction, all need to be taken into consideration.

 For example, if you take a remedy that is known for its ability to trigger detoxification, but your liver is not healthy enough to handle the toxins or you’re constipated, then your health may decline instead of improving.
 For some people who have deterioration in multiple organ systems, remedies that work great for the average folk can actually work backward and intensify the symptoms they are trying to alleviate.

 Unidentified genetic polymorphisms can have a profound impact on your response to a particular antidote.
 Depending on the situation, it could potentially cause a lack of response, an over-exaggerated response, an exacerbation of the current condition, or a whole new set of undesirable symptoms.